Using Astrometry to Break Degeneracies in Stellar Surface Mapping: FORWARD MODEL

+In this section, we derive a forward model that maps a rotating stellar surface to an astrometric time series.
 We can describe the image of a stellar surface as a linear combination of spherical harmonics, so that the astrometric time series becomes a linear function of these stellar surface weightings.
 This linear forward model allows us to treat surface mapping geometrically using vector-space theory.
 In this framework, a measured astrometric signal can be obtained by a well-defined subspace of spherical surfaces.
 Within this solution space, priors or regularisation can be used to choose a unique surface solution.
 The vector space approach to inverse problems is commonly used in signal and image processing, see \citet{bresler2000hilbert} for more details on the techniques used here.
 We assume a non-time-varying static surface without differential rotation.
 Dynamically evolving surfaces and limb darkening are left for future work.

 Uppercase symbols denote matrices (e.g., $A$), bold lowercase symbols denote column vectors (e.g., $\mathbf{s}$), and non-bolded lowercase symbols are generally scalars or functions (e.g., $s$).
 We denote the conjugate transpose of a matrix or vector $A$ by $A^H = (A^*)^T$ and the complex conjugate of a scalar as $s^*$.
 Notation is provided in Table \ref{tab: notation}.